tantantzp/qqtang/readme.txt

-a project of android qqtang game.
+This is a project of android qqtang game.
 It use the MVC design technique.
 It use TCP as the internet protocal between client and the server.